Shiojiri, Nagano: Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Shiojiri is 11.4 °C. The average annual rainfall is 1161 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.6 °C, and lowest in January, at around -1.1 °C.

 History

-Shiojiri is located in former Shinano Province, and as its name implies, was traditionally a centre for salt production.
+Shiojiri is located in former Shinano Province.
+The name derives from the fact that salt sellers would travel from the shores, where salt was made from seawater, inland where salt couldn't be produced, and Shiojiri being equidistant to the ocean to the east and west, was where the sellers from both directions would end their trips.
+Hence the name, that means "salt end/butt".
 During the Edo period, Narai-juku, Shiojiri-shuku and Seba-juku developed as post stations on the Nakasendō highway connecting Edo with Kyoto.
 The village of Shiojiri was established with the creation of the modern municipalities system on April 1, 1889.
 It was elevated to town status on April 1, 1927.
 Shiojiri annexed the villages of Kataoka, Hirooka, Souga and Chikumazi on April 1, 1959 and was elevated to city status.
 Shiojiri lost Kitauchida hamlet and Gakenoyu hamlet (both in Kataoka ward) in 1960 and 1961 to Matsumoto city due to border adjustments.
 On June 28, 1961, Shiojiri absorbed the village of Seba and the village of Narakawa on April 1, 2005.